micovery/spec2proxy/README.md

 ### How plugins work

-Plugins are hooks into the processing pipeline of the tool.
 Each plugin has two hooks *ProcessSpecModel* and *ProcessProxyModel*

-* *ProcessSpecModel* - This function runs after the input spec text has been *parsed* into the [libopenapi](https://github.com/pb33f/libopenapi) data model.
+* *ProcessSpecModel* - Invoked after the input spec text has been *parsed* into the [libopenapi](https://github.com/pb33f/libopenapi) data model.
-* *ProcessProxyModel* - This function runs after the spec has been *transformed* into the Apigee data model.
+* *ProcessProxyModel* - Invoked after the spec has been *transformed* into the Apigee data model.

 ### How to add plugins